jamesottinger/MoneyWatch/README.md

 ### Introduction

 MoneyWatch is a web application that was created to help manage my money.
-The focus of MoneyWatch is on bank registers (Savings/Checking/Debt) and Investment (Stocks/Mutual Funds) portfolio and returns tracking.
+The focus of MoneyWatch is on bank registers (Savings/Checking/Debt) and investment (Stocks/Mutual Funds) portfolio and returns tracking.

 ### Goals

 This is one of my personal projects that I work on in my spare time, usually each month during bill paying time! ;)

 The original goal was to track my own money and investments while tackling some of the pain points of my former money management tool (M$ Money 2002).
-MoneyWatch does some things very well, and other it doesn't do at all.
+MoneyWatch does some things very well, and others just it doesn't do at all.

 ### What is it made out of?